bitrise-io/devcenter/_articles/en/deploy/ios-deploy/deploying-an-ios-app-to-bitrise-io.md

 * uploaded the app's Development Provisioning Profile if you want to use [manual provisioning](/code-signing/ios-code-signing/ios-manual-provisioning/) on Bitrise
 * [registered your testers' devices](/testing/registering-a-test-device/) on Bitrise if you want to install the app from Bitrise, or from the notification email we'll send out

-{% include message_box.html type="important" title="My message" content="To deploy an iOS app, you will **always** need a Developer type certificate and a Development type provisioning profile.
-Even if you want to deploy to the App Store, the these are still required: they are used to create the .xcodearchive file from the provided code in the process of exporting the .ipa file."%}
+{% include message_box.html type="important" title="Code signing files" content="To deploy an iOS app, you will always need a Developer type certificate and a Development type provisioning profile.
+Even if you want to deploy to the App Store, these are still required: they are used to create the .xcodearchive file from the provided code in the process of exporting the .ipa file. "%}

 #### Deploying the app